Best External Heart Rate Monitors iMore 2020

 With the HRM-Tri, it's designed to best handle running, cycling, swimming, and many more intensive activities.
 The monitor uses a single CR2032 battery that can last up to 10 months if you just do an hour of training a day.
 The HRM-Tri even provides feedback on your running form and running dynamics thanks to the accelerometer that measures torso movement when running.

-As you use the HRM-Tri, it can store up to 20 hours of heart rate data from your swims and training, and this data can be forwarded to other Garmin sport watches after your session.
+As you use the HRM-Tri, it can store up to 20 hours of heart rate data from your swims and training, and this data can be forwarded to other Garmin sports watches after your session.
 Or you can just send your data directly to the Garmin Connect app to view your swim metrics, heart rate graphs, pace, stroke, and more.

 - Small and lightweight